The Skinny on Spoonwood

 Campsite reservations are offered free of charge, as a thank-you to current Harris Center donors at the $75 level or above.

 Campsites are open from April 15 through October 31 each year.

 Number of Visits

-Each household may visit up to two different campsites each season.
+Each household may visit up to two different campsites within 12 months of the date they made their donation to the Harris Center.
 To ensure equitable access to this special experience, each visit is limited to a maximum of two consecutive overnights.